Customizing the build pipeline

 Extending the build pipeline with your own tasks

-Before you extend your build pipeline, be aware that doing so causes builds to fail an Enterprise Contract check, if you are using the EC.
-To resolve this issue, please reference the next procedure after completing this one.
+Before you extend your build pipeline, be aware that doing so may cause builds to fail an Enterprise Contract check, if you are using EC.
+To resolve this issue, please reference the next procedure.

 Procedure

-1. In each .yaml file in the .tekton directory, add a new task under .spec.pipelineSpec.tasks.
+1. In each Pipeline definition in the .tekton directory, add a new task to the tasks section.

 Example task: